-5.1 Place Management NSW landowner consent and Open Space Licence Agreement
+5.1 Place Management NSW landowner consent and Event Licence Agreement

-All events proposed to take place on any outdoor event site owned or managed by Place Management NSW must acquire landowner consent prior to the commencement of that event.
-Furthermore, an Open Space Licence Agreement is required for all events and temporary structures proposed in the public realm, under the Crown Lands Act 1989.
-The Open Space Licence Agreement is a legally binding licence agreement, signed by the applicant and Place Management NSW, detailing the proposed outdoor event, the public site, and relevant conditions.
+All events proposed to take place on any outdoor event site owned or managed by Place Management NSW may need to acquire landowner consent (LOC) prior to the commencement of that event.
+Applicants should check with Place Management NSW to determine whether an LOC is required.

+Furthermore, an Event Licence Agreement is required for all events and temporary structures proposed in the public realm, under the Crown Lands Act 1989.
+The Event Licence Agreement is a legally binding licence agreement, signed by the applicant and Place Management NSW, detailing the proposed outdoor event, the public site, and relevant conditions.

 The agreement must be finalised prior to the commencement of an event.
-Place Management NSW will determine Open Space Licence Agreements where it is the property owner and or managing landowner.
+Place Management NSW will determine Event Licence Agreements where it is the property owner and or managing landowner.
 Under the agreement, the applicant may be required to obtain, and forward to Place Management NSW, copies of all relevant licences and other relevant approvals required by other authorities, at least 21 days prior to the commencement date of the use of the open space.